contentful/contentful.js/ADVANCED.md

 **We resolve links by default**.
 If this behaviour is not what you want, you can use the chain modifier `withoutLinkResolution` on the Contentful client to keep the link objects instead of the inlined entries in your response object.
 See [client chain modifiers](README.md#client-chain-modifiers).

-**Links which could not get resolved will be kept by default**.
+**Links which could not get resolved will be kept by default** as `UnresolvedLink`.
 If you want to completely remove fields which could not be resolved, you can use the chain modifier `withoutUnresolvableLinks`.

 Please see the notes below for link resolution prior to v.10.0.0 and v.7.0.0.